hammerheim-game/hammerheim-rules/3-warbands/clan-eshin.md

 divided, so the Skaven race is divided amongst itself.
 Clan fights clan the world over, each struggling for domination of the Council of Thirteen whose masters rule the Skaven race.
-Hammerheim’s secret is not yet revealed to all the clans, or else the City of the Damned would already be overrun with ratmen.
-The Nightmaster of Clan Eshin is keen to guard this secret, and for this reason has not sent his multitudinous armies into Hammerheim.
+Mordheim’s secret is not yet revealed to all the clans, or else the City of the Damned would already be overrun with ratmen.
+The Nightmaster of Clan Eshin is keen to guard this secret, and for this reason has not sent his multitudinous armies into Mordheim.
 Instead, he has sent small warbands of Skaven skittering through secret tunnels into the city to

 gather up the shining stones and bring them back to the clan